cartesi/rollups-examples/nix/README.md

 Check `./result` for the tarball containing binaries and installation scripts that will be copied by the `Dockerfile`.

+Currently the `Dockerfile` expects the tarball to be named ` nix-tarball.tar.xz` and contain a folder named  `nix-tarball`, so a manually renaming is needed.

 ## Interacting with the application